 Overfishing and destructive fishing practices have been the main cause of marine biodiversity loss for the last 40 years.
-They also critically undermine the resilience of fish, crustaceans, corals, seabirds, marine mammals, and other wildlife to the impacts of climate change, as well as undermining their capacity to mitigate climate change.
+They also critically undermine the resilience of fish, crustaceans, corals, seabirds, marine mammals, and other wildlife to the impacts of climate change, as well as undermining their capacity to mitigate the latter.

 Despite the reduction in overfishing brought about by the Common Fisheries Policy (CFP) in the Northeast Atlantic during the last decade, the EU still missed the legal deadline to end overfishing and harvest all stocks sustainably by 2020 at the latest.

-1 IPCC.
-2019.
+IPCC (2019).
 Special Report on the Ocean and Cryosphere in a Changing Climate.
-IPBES.
-2019 Global Assessment Report on Biodiversity and Ecosystem Services.
+IPBES (2019).
+Global Assessment Report on Biodiversity and Ecosystem Services.

-2 Mariani, G., Cheung, W. W. L., Lyet, A., Sala, E., Mayorga, J., Velez, L., Gaines, S. D., Dejean, T., Troussellier, M., Mouillot, D.: Let more big fish sink: Fisheries prevent blue carbon sequestration-half in unprofitable areas.
+Mariani, G, Cheung, WWL, Lyet, A, Sala, E, Mayorga, J, Velez, L, Gaines, SD, Dejean, T, Troussellier, M, Mouillot, D (2020): Let more big fish sink: Fisheries prevent blue carbon sequestration-half in unprofitable areas.
 Science Advances Vol 6, Issue 44.
 28 October 2020.
-DOI:10.1126/sciadv.abb4848